-If you glance through your SMSes received, you will notice that one of the biggest spammers around is our own telcos.
+If you glance through your SMSes received, you will notice that one of the biggest spammers around seems to be our own telcos.

 Jeff Ooi first talked about SMS scams way back in 2007 but that affected mostly the prepaid users (primarily because they don’t have itemized billing and so the leeching away of the money went almost unnoticed).
 And then as more users became aware and started to make noise about it, that SMS scams somehow died out (at least on the surface).

-I curse the spammers as I spend precious time to clear away the “good for nothing” SMSes from my inbox.
-I wonder why Maxis can’t just move these “advertisements” from the SMSes to the itemized billing (which they charge me for).
+I wonder why Maxis can’t just remove these “advertisements” from the messages to the itemized billing (which they charge me for).
 And if I need anything more information, I can always hop over to the internet.
 I don’t need a constant reminder via SMS too!

 RM5.00 bos atau saudara rawatan unggul seperti itu, tetapi juga menyokong kemenangan untuk mendapatkan para manula ini melakukan